HcashOrg/Hx-Doc/docs/getting-started/beginner-guide.md

 > General User

-* Download HXIndicator of your operating system in HX official website.Refer to [Download and Install](hxindicator-setup/#1)
+* Download HXIndicator for your operating system from HX official website.Refer to [Download and Install](hxindicator-setup/#1)
-* If you have got hx of mainnet,you can refer [Using HXIndicator](/wallets/hxindicator-using-account.md)  to use HXIndicator.
+* If you have got hx of mainnet, you can refer [Using HXIndicator](/wallets/hxindicator-using-account.md)  to use HXIndicator.
-* If you are interested in testing of public testnet, refer to [Using Public Testnet](/getting-started/public-testnet.md)
+* If you are interested in testing public testnet, refer to [Using Public Testnet](/getting-started/public-testnet.md)

 > Developer User

 * Download HyperExchange soure code from github:<https://github.com/HcashOrg/HyperExchange.git>
 * [Building](/wallets/hx-building.md)
 * [Deploy private testnet](/getting-started/private-testnet.md)
-* If you want to test deposit/withdraw/crosschain transfer and other functions in command console, please refer to [Hx-cli RPC Commands](wallets/hxwallet-cli-rpc-commands.md).
+* If you want to test deposit/withdraw/crosschain transfer and other functions in command console, please refer to [Hx-cli RPC Commands](/wallets/hxwallet-cli-rpc-commands.md).

 ---